WARB: WEEL era

 WGZS, which had been dark since October 3, 2006, was purchased in late 2006 from Victory Broadcasting Company by broadcasters Jack and Lois "Lovey" Gale, doing business as Jalo Broadcasting Corporation, for $225,000.
-WGZS switched their calls to WEEL on February 20, 2007, a couple of days earlier than planned.
+WGZS switched its call sign to WEEL on February 20, 2007, a couple of days earlier than planned.
 Gale launched an oldies music format known by the branding "Oldies 700, The Big Wheel" on that frequency on March 1, 2007, at 5:45 a.m.
 Gale hosted the station's morning show from 6 a.m. to 9 a.m.
 Afterward, Kevin Larkin hosted from 9 a.m. to 2 p.m., followed by Chris Morgan from 2 p.m. to 7 p.m.
 The trio used the collective name "The Good Guys" on-air.

 On August 3, 2007, WEEL's broadcast signal and webstream fell silent.
 The reason listed on the FCC "Remain Silent Authority" application was "financial".
 On January 30, 2008, the station applied for an extension to the remain silent authority, still citing financial problems, with a statement that they expect to resume operations in 60 days, but no specifics were mentioned as to how the station was going to solve its financial problems.
 The station returned to the air on May 5, 2008, but this would last just 10 days.